 Novolex is committed to reducing waste at our facilities to promote operating efficiencies and reduce our impact on the environment.
 In 2022, we made significant progress measuring waste generation across our facilities and are publishing data for the first time in our 2022 sustainability report.
 Since we started our waste reduction program, Novolex has diverted over five million pounds of waste that would have otherwise been sent to landfills.

-Aligned with our overall commitment to reduce waste from operations, our Waddington Europe division achieved Zero Waste To Landfill certification from Valpak for its three manufacturing sites in the United Kingdom and Ireland.
+Our Waddington Europe received Zero Waste To Landfill certification from Valpak for its three manufacturing sites in the United Kingdom and Ireland for three years starting in 2020.
 Employees worked with experts and market leaders to review processes and waste streams to ensure anything that could be recycled was being recycled.
-Items included recycling waste from offices, break rooms and cafeterias, as well as recycling all the plastic waste produced by production lines and putting it back into the manufacturing process.
+Items included recycling waste from offices, break rooms, and cafeterias, as well as recycling all plastic waste produced by production lines and putting it back into the manufacturing process.

-All Novolex facilities comply with federal, state and local environmental regulations.
-We conduct internal and third-party site audits to review compliance with regulations, evaluate programs and review processes.
+All Novolex facilities comply with environmental regulations in every jurisdiction in which we operate.
+We conduct internal and third-party site audits to review compliance with regulations and standards, evaluate programs, and review processes.
 We incorporate audit findings into our policies, regularly updating them to reflect best practices to reduce the environmental impacts of our facilities.
-Additionally, waste diversion and recycling remain a hallmark to our approach to improve production efficiency and reduce manufacturing waste.
+Additionally, waste diversion and recycling remain a hallmark of our approach to improve production efficiency and reduce manufacturing waste.